+9. Full EIA?
 Further assessment is not needed as this saving will not affect existing placements or staff; rather new council paid placements will not be available from April 2023 How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
-Candidates that may have come through the council's paid placement scheme will be diverted to other unpaid schemes.
+10. Monitoring and Evaluation Candidates that may have come through the council's paid placement scheme will be diverted to other unpaid schemes.
 These will be monitored to track increase/decrease in participation.
 Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
-None identified
+11. Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) None identified

 1. Service Area Families, Children and Learning: Employment and Skills 2.
 Proposal No. 7 3.
 Head of Service Carla Butler (Head of Skills and Employment) What is the proposal?
-Use the savings proposal wording and more detail if needed The Employability Service comprises of two teams - Youth Employment and Su Youth Employment Hub also sits within this service. pported Employment.
-The To reduce the Employability Service Budget by £210,000 would involve: • Ending the work of the Supported Employment Team The total gross budget for this service is £603,100 4.
-Budget Proposal The council's Supported Employment Team works intensely with local people who have a learning disability or autism to help them seek and maintain paid employment using the supported employment model of place and train.
-Staff provide support to the clients who are employees and their employer through training, job coaching and advice.
-The saving proposal will result in the supported employment offer ending.
-Highlight the most significant disproportionate impacts on ground ıps
+Use the savings proposal wording and more detail if needed The Employability Service comprises of two teams - Youth Employment and Su Youth Employment Hub also sits within this service.
+To reduce the Employability Service Budget by £210,000 would involve: • Ending the work of the Supported Employment Team pported Employment.
+The The total gross budget for this service is £603,100 4.
+Budget Proposal Highlight the most significant disproportionate impacts on grou ıps